wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;You say the *jnani* is beyond.
 Beyond what?
 Beyond knowledge?

 **M:**&ensp;Knowledge has its rising and setting.
-Consciousness comes into being and goes out of being.
+Consciousness comes into beïng and goes out of beïng.
 It is a matter of daily occurrence and observation.
 We all know that sometimes we are conscious and sometimes not.
 When we are not conscious, it appears to us as a darkness or a blank.
 But a *jnani* is aware of himself as neither conscious nor unconscious, but purely aware, a witness to the three states of the mind and their contents.

 **Q:**&ensp;When does this witnessing begin?

 **M:**&ensp;To a *jnani* nothing has beginning or ending.
-As salt dissolves in water, so does everything dissolve into pure being.
+As salt dissolves in water, so does everything dissolve into pure beïng.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom.
 Beyond this lies the inexpressible.

 **Q:**&ensp;There is in me the conviction, “I am the body”.
 Granted, I am talking from unwisdom.
 But the state of feeling oneself the body, the body–mind, the mind–body, or even pure mind — when did it begin?

 **M:**&ensp;You cannot speak of a beginning of consciousness.
 The very ideas of beginning and time are within consciousness.
 To talk meaningfully of the beginning of anything, you must step out of it.
 And the moment you step out, you realise that there is no such thing and never was.
-There is only reälity, in which no ‘thing’ has any being on its own.
-Like waves are inseparable from the ocean, so is all existence rooted in being.
+There is only reälity, in which no ‘thing’ has any beïng on its own.
+Like waves are inseparable from the ocean, so is all existence rooted in beïng.

 **Q:**&ensp;The fact is that here and now I am asking you: when did the feeling ‘I am the body’ arise?
 At my birth? or this morning?